 In my 47 years (ouch!) of constant practice, my perception of the martial arts evolved.
-But the trigger that launched the reflection that brought to these considerations was meeting Dorillo Rota, an awesome martialist of great human value, who has devoted his enormous experience to a quest for effectiveness in martial arts practice.
+But the trigger that launched the reflection and brought to these considerations was meeting Dorillo Rota, an awesome martialist of great human value, who has devoted his enormous experience to a quest for effectiveness in martial arts practice.

 Working with Dorillo brought me to the decision of organising and transferring to reality the wealth of knowledge acquired from my master Chan Hon Chung and consistently trained for decades.
 And moreover, it was the occasion to reorganise my entire set of thoughts about martial arts.

 In the first instance I wrote an article, but it ended to be too long and difficult to read.
 I therefore decided to summarise it as much as I could, obtaining the 10 rules that follow.
 Enjoy!

-- Martial arts are not a sport, they are aimed at the real combat.
+- Martial arts are not a sport, they are aimed at real combat.
 The practice must always consider this principle.

-- Martial arts are based on a full awareness of oneself and on the internalisation of the technical principles, not on an exasperated athleticism, that is a quality not accessible to all and destined to fail with advancing age.
+- Martial arts are based on a full awareness of oneself and on the internalisation of the technical principles, not on an exasperated athleticism, a quality destined to fail with advancing age.

-- The execution of a martial movement should necessarily be triggered by an external solicitation, real or imaginary (OK, I am aware that this rule brings to the paradox of two martial artists that cannot train sparring, because neither is allowed to take the initiative).
+- The execution of a martial movement should necessarily be triggered by an external solicitation, real or imaginary (OK, I am aware that this rule brings to the paradox of two martial artists that cannot train sparring, because neither is allowed to take the initiative, but there are turnarounds that can solve the problem).

-- Every martial art is based on the same few key principles strictly connected to the functionalities of the human body and the laws of physics.
+- Every valuable martial art is based on the same few key principles, that are strictly connected to the functionalities of the human body and the laws of physics.
+You can call it “chi”, but in fact is biomechanics.

 - Each martial action takes place in the same sequence of events:

-- The “c. action” event above mentioned is activated by a glance, springs from the center of gravity and expands to the periphery, involving the whole body.
+- The “c. action” event above mentioned springs from the center of gravity and expands to the periphery, involving the whole body.

 - Breathing is always a consequence of the changes of the body volume produced by the movements.
-Any holding, forcing or constricting of the breathing is harmful for health and efficiency.
+Any holding, forcing or constricting of the breathing is useless and possibly harmful for health and efficiency.